 Consider offering a rent concession, putting together an attractive package for new renters, or bundling some extra amenities renters might enjoy to increase the chances they’ll choose your property.

 While many apartments offer one-month free rent or other concessions, we’ve seen other communities allow new renters to choose from one of three packages to outfit their new home with smart locks, a smart thermostat, or a puppy cam.
 Think about what would entice new or existing renters and help you stand out.

 14. Don’t slow down your apartment marketing

-Over half of renters are planning to move in 2021 compared to only a third in 2020, so now is not the time to slow down your apartment marketing!
-Use these tips to complement your existing apartment marketing strategy and make sure to measure your marketing to determine what’s working best to drive results for your community.
+This year, more people are planning to remain in their existing apartment community but are willing to be swayed by the right price and amenities, so now is not the time to slow down your apartment marketing!
+Use these apartment marketing ideas to complement your existing strategy and make sure to measure your marketing to determine what’s working best to drive results for your community.

 Apartment marketing will continue to evolve as renter behavior evolves.
 By staying on top of the latest available data and using these data-backed apartment marketing tips, you can bring renters in and get leases signed.